haustin71/2022-2023-Engineering-Notebook/README.md

 [Holden A Multi-Part Studio Document](https://cvilleschools.onshape.com/documents/cc8d8824d0cb3cc32b86f00c/w/83e26c2c310fc5a85afd3479/e/99d8d6019cf8e8d9a5570a31?renderMode=0&uiState=6359d2b7b7948a2d7b607883)
 ### Reflection
-Overall I enjoyed this asignment because it was really good practice for the Onshape Certification Test.
+Overall I enjoyed this assignment because it was really good practice for the Onshape Certification Test.
 I didn't have much trouble when I was creating the parts, the only two problems that I had were, creating the revolve cut around the ring on the top cap and trying to get the weight to be exact.
 To create the correct revolve cut, I needed to switch the plane of the sketch so that it was on the top cap instead of above the top cap.
 Once I did that, I could then revolve the ring with the cut around the hole where the plunger went.
 As for the weight, I went back and checked all of my changed measurements for the questions and I realised that I forgot to change 1 or 2 dimesions which slightly changed the weight.
 From completing this assignment, I learned how to better read drawings and find the connection between them.

 ## Temperature_Sensor